DanicaChapman/BTC_ETH/README.md

-A python app that will display the closing prices of bitcoin and ethereum as well as other relevant information

 This Python app displays bar charts showing the closing prices of Bitcoin and Ethereum from the time they first emerged til the most recent market day (weekday).
 It also